typelevel/typelevel.github.com/posts/2017-12-20-who-implements-typeclass.md

 1. Methods calling the overloaded method do not themselves need to be overloaded just to avoid suppressing the flexibility of the overload beneath.
+(See `addThree` and `zipAdd` below for examples.)
-1. Return-type overloading works, even in Scala, whose “normal” overloads are subject to Java’s rules.
+1. Return-type overloading works, even in Scala, where it does not when attempting to write overloads in the Java style, i.e. multiple methods with the same name.
 1. Overloads may be defined as recursive type rules, admitting a combinatorial explosion or even infinite “effective overloads”.